Oil3/Mkv-Quicklook/README.md

 Improved - Controls bar, slider, settings.
 Improved - Engine - demux with FFmpeg, toggle hardware acceleration on/off.
 Improved - seeking/scrubbing - **fine-tunable into possibly the most comfortable.**
-Lightweight as in _up to 8 times less_ RAM overhead / average memory usage than Iina.
+Lightweight as in _up to 8 times less_ RAM overhead / average memory usage than Iina.[^1]

 Works on all macOSX versions on both Intel and Silicon architectures.